I-Dont-Remember/site/content/blog/venmo-wrapped.md

 ### Gather

+### Useful Google Sheets-fu

+If you want to expand on the concepts in Venmo Wrapped, there's a few utilities in Google Sheets I picked up to make things easier:

+- `query()` is super handy, especially if you have more SQL experience than spreadsheets.
+- `{;} and {,}` is called Arrays - was able to use this to line up the rows of my two WeekDay queries (to split Payments & Charges) and easily create a chart out of the combo.

+## How I made my own Venmo Wrapped

+Ok I have a sheet of all my Venmo transactions for the year - now what?
+Since I have no idea what I'm doing with data, I just starting listing off a bunch of really obvious calculations to see if inspiration would strike.

 ## Potentially interesting data points

 After showing a few friends, I started getting feedback with ideas - I haven't explored them, but maybe one of the curious citizens of the internet will find them interesting: